How to Overcome Depression by God’s Power

 How to Fight Unseen Battles

-Though there are many books written on Spiritual Warfare by big-name radio hosts and preachers, my book is unique in that it addresses the unseen battles against our minds, hearts, and souls.
+Though there are many books written on Spiritual Warfare by big-name radio hosts and preachers, my book is unique because it addresses the unseen battles against our minds, hearts, and souls.

 How often do you struggle with being offended, worrying, being judgmental, and so on?